 Marian Anderson performed in front of the Lincoln Memorial after the Daughters of the American Revolution refused to allow her to perform in their hall.
 Eleanor Roosevelt helped plan this famous performance.

 Eleanor Roosevelt saw racial problems while she traveled, and she tried to get FDR to make changes to help African Americans.
-In 1934, she gave speeches about an anti-lynching bill that the president like but could not fight for in public.
-Even though the bill did not pass the Senate, Eleanor was able to have her husband meet with the NAACP president Walter White to discuss anti-lynching and other ideas for civil rights laws.
+In 1934, she gave speeches about an anti-lynching bill that the president liked but could not fight for in public without angering Southern White leaders he needed to support him.

 Breaking with tradition, the first lady often invited African American leaders to eat with her and the president.
 The most famous was when the Daughters of the American Revolution (DAR) refused to let the famous black opera contralto Marian Anderson sing in Constitution Hall, their theater, Eleanor quit the DAR and arranged for Anderson to sing at a public concert on the steps of the Lincoln Memorial, followed by a dinner at the White House.
 When it came to race relations, Eleanor Roosevelt was able to do what her husband, for political reasons, could not and she became the White House’s public voice for civil rights.